 One of the most important and surprisingly often overlooked parts of a data migration is appropriate planning to determine the patient population scope.
 The focus of the scoping process is typically dedicated to deciding what clinical data elements should be included, but not necessarily a detailed discussion on what specific patients need to have their data migrated.
 Some of the overlooked considerations when solidifying the patient scope include: date range of patient’s last visit, providers who “own” the patient’s data, location of previous visits, and the patients’ status.

-Many times, the people responsible for scoping the project do not work directly with the clinical data being migrated, and are less familiar with details that need to be included.
-This leads to generalized details in the scope of work that need further discussion and decisions once the project begins.
+Many times, the people responsible for scoping are not involved with the technical aspects of how the data is stored and how that data can be extracted and translated to send into the new EHR.
+This leads to generalized details in the scope of work that need further discussion and decisions once the project begins and access to the legacy system is obtained.
 Often, the data migration project team will begin working on extracting the clinical data, and at that point try to refine the actual patient scope.
 Galen has encountered many different situations when it comes to analyzing and refining patient scope.
 We have compiled some of the areas that organizations should consider when planning out what patient population to include in their data migration and how to prepare for them.

 Shared EHR Database